isomerpages/moe-yusofishaksec/_yi-experience/Academic Programmes/Mother Tongue Languages Department.md

 ### Learning Outcomes

 The Mother Tongue Languages (MTL) department aims to nurture confident communicators, considerate global citizens and forward-thinking individuals who take pride in their MTL and the associated cultures.
-The department also strives to craft enriching student learning experiences, blending language, culture, and valuves with the sheer delight of learning.
+The department also strives to craft enriching student learning experiences, blending language, culture, and values with the sheer delight of learning.

 ### Key Programmes